rwd2/quakestat_warfork/README.md

 # Known issues

-Because there is no reliable way to determine wether or not a player is a bot or a human, this is now done by filtering out players with 0 ping.
+Because there is no reliable way to determine if a player is a bot or a human, this is now done by filtering out players with 0 ping.
 Human players with 0 ping are therefore filtered out as well unfortunately.